MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 }
 ```

-As we will
+As you will
 be using
 {httr}
 (Wickham (2020))
-we don’t even have to worry
+you don’t even have to worry
 about doing the conversion
-to JSON ourselves.
+to JSON yourself.
 {httr} will do it
 automatically using
 {jsonlite}
 (Ooms (2014))
 behind-the-scenes
-when we make our request.
+when you make your request.

+Now you are ready
-Now we can use
+to use
 `document_text_detection`
 to create a request
 based on the image